 The project started with a thought on a summer day: I would like to play At Folsom Prison start to finish.
 Response: That would be really interesting if you did it in prison.

 As it turns out, folks light up when you mention Johnny Cash.
 The band came together, prisons were interested, grants written (with results hanging in the balance), and the lovely Polaris Hall in NE Portland was made available to help raise funds for a tour.
 Good ideas become great ideas through hard work and collaboration.
 The band worked tirelessly to find a way to both engage with the musical heritage and find their place in the songs.
 There is no imitating Cash’s voice, rather, it is bringing his spirit to life through intentions.
 What would Johnny do?
 Well, he might smile wryly.

-“CASH: Music, Legacy, & Redemption” a musical/lecture describes the project through acoustic excerpts of select Cash songs, punctuated with the story of bringing a concert and art to an underserved community.
+“CASH: Music, Legacy, & Redemption” describes the project through acoustic excerpts of select Cash songs, punctuated with the story of bringing a concert and art to an underserved community.

-The lecture is designed to cultivate an audience of students, artists, and citizens willing to advocate for adults in custody.
-We believe in the seeds that are sown when people are brought into a space filled with art, music, and ideas.
+The lecture has been presented in Oregon prisons, Willamette University, Blue Mountain Community College, and other schools — it cultivates an audience of students, artists, and citizens willing to advocate for adults in custody.
+Seeds are sown when people are brought into a space filled with art, music, and ideas.

-Soon to be released recording of November 2018 concert in Evans Auditorium at Lewis & Clark College will be available to download.
-Luther’s Boots played to college students, friends, and a group of families of the incarcerated.
+“Shine a Light” is a recording of the concert in Evans Auditorium at Lewis & Clark College and is available for download.
+Luther’s Boots played a public concert that included students and families of the incarcerated.
 The concert received generous support from Regional Arts & Culture Council.
 Great thanks to Eric Iverson of Rose City Sound who provided sound equipment and recorded the show.

 A special limited-edition print is available for sale at Cumbersome Multiples with a download code for the album.